Overpayments and Penalties

 - File a claim against you in court, charge you court costs and interest, and record a lien on your property.

 For more information about repaying overpayments and the EDD deducting money owed to you, visit the Your Tax Return or Lottery Money page.

 If you have an UI overpayment and would like more information on the overpayment balance and how to pay benefit overpayments, call the EDD Benefit Overpayment Collection Section at 1-800-676-5737.

 NOTE: Repaying an overpayment does not remove a disqualification.
-Call EDD for more information.
+Call the EDD at one of the UI Phone Numbers for more information about disqualifications and penalties.

 As a federally funded and mandated program, the EDD is required to follow Benefit Payment Control (BPC) regulations.
 The overpayment function is a component of the BPC program.

 The purpose of the BPC program is to:

 - Prevent improper payment of benefits which involves determining the causes of overpayments and developing ways to prevent them.